ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/customized-nginx-docker-image.md

+---
+description: Craft your own tailored Nginx Docker image with our step-by-step guide.
+Learn the art of customization for Nginx container deployment.
+---

-# Creating a Customized Nginx Docker Image
+# Create a Customized Nginx Docker Image

 Let's see how you can create your own Docker image based on your requirements.
 In this tutorial, we will create a customized version of the Nginx image that serves an HTML page we want.